Various Signalized Intersection Safety Improvements

 Community Open House:

 Thank you to those who attended the community Open House on February 20, 2019 at the Citrus Heights Community Center.
-Please check back soon for the presentation slides and other materials from the Open House.
+Please click to view the presentation slides, fact sheet, project location board, Sunrise intersection board, and the signal upgrade board from the Open House.

 Please see a copy of the information flier with more info.
 ENGLISH LINK